mishra033/amazon-project/README.md

 # amazon-project
-hey , this is my first project
+Hey , this is my first project.
+It is a simple cloning of front page of amazon website.